KFERMercer/chaturbate-grabber/README.md

 ### Raw Environment:

 > Traditional way to run.
-All platforms available. - running directly on naked system environment, dependencies are loaded in the system.
+All platforms available. - running directly on naked system environment, dependencies will load into the system.

-> **Termux are Supported!!**
+> **Termux is Supported.**

    1. Make sure your OS has `curl` and `ffmpeg` command.